-In Lahore, just in front of the Fortress Square Mall, a cool new place called Transfinity is catching attention of children, teenagers and adults alike.
-They claim to be the first VR based gaming zone of Pakistan and with their HTC Vive Headsets, stylish VR cabins, LCD screens for spectators and quite a few games to choose from, they are redefining the gaming experience in the country.
+In Lahore, just in front of the Fortress Square Mall, a cool new place called Transfinity is catching the attention of children, teenagers and adults alike.
+They claim to be the first VR-based gaming zone in Pakistan and with their HTC Vive Headsets, stylish VR cabins, LCD screens for spectators and an assortment of games to choose from, they are redefining the gaming experience locally.
 For just Rs.
-600 one can get inside an underground rail track full of zombies, go for mountain ice skating or even try a suicide by jumping from a 1000 feet high building.
-A single session in one of those cabins showed me the power of the VR experience when I was unable to jump from a 2 inch high plank just because the Vive headset on my eyes successfully made my brain believe that I was jumping from a 100 story high building.
-While talking to the manager I came to know that they are opening another of their facilities in Lahore and one in Islamabad due to the unexpected and overwhelming demand.
+600 one can get inside an underground rail track full of zombies, go for mountain ice-skating or even try attempting suicide by jumping from a 1000 feet high building.
+A single session in one of those cabins showed me the power of the VR experience when I was unable to jump from a plank 2” high only because the Vive headset on my eyes successfully made me believe on a cerebral level that I was jumping from a 100 story high building.
+While talking to the manager I came to know that they are launching another facility in Lahore as well as one in Islamabad due to the unexpected, overwhelming demand for the same.

-This demand of VR/AR related technology is pivotal to make international players interested in investing in our country but in order for us to make a meaningful impact internationally, we need to do lot more.
-Good thing is, we are making progress in the right direction.
+This demand of VR/AR related technology is pivotal in getting international players interested with regards to investing in our country.
+In order for us to make a meaningful impact internationally, we need to do lot more.
+What’s promising is that we are making progress in the right direction.

 Wondertree, a Pakistani startup, created quite a buzz by winning a few local and international competitions and was also featured on Forbes and Techinasia.
 Incubated through the Nest/I/O, their team has developed a gaming platform that promotes learning and therapy through games.
-The games are for kids with differing needs with ages of 5 and up, with easy to personalize content for a kid’s varying needs.
-The platform has learning content and therapeutic exercises in form of games.
+The games are for kids with differing needs from ages 5 onwards, with easy-to-personalize content for a child’s varying needs.
 These games use AR technology which makes it efficient yet cost effective.
-Also they are easy to download and play and come with a reporting system.
-Every time a kid plays the game the system measures the performance and issues a detailed report for it.
+Also, the fact that they are easy to download and play and come with a reporting system makes it even more worthwhile.
+Every time a child plays the game the system measures his/her performance and issues a detailed report.

-Retina VR, a yet another startup of The Nest I/O is bringing change in Real Estate market by introducing virtual reality tours which allow people to search properties anytime without stepping out of their home.
+Yet another startup of The Nest I/O, Retina VR, is bringing change in the Real Estate sector by introducing VR tours which allow people to search properties anytime without stepping out of their home.
 Retina VR can provide a number of benefits to architects and their clients.
-During the design process, architects can use VR to experience the designs they are working on before they are built.
+During the design process, architects can use VR to experience the designs they are working on much before the actual construction.
 Seeing a design in VR can give architect a correct sense of scale and proportion.
 Having an interactive VR model also eliminates the need to make physical miniatures to demonstrate a design to clients or the public.
 Later on, after a building is constructed, developers and owners can create a VR model of a space that allows potential buyers or tenants to tour a space in VR, even if real-life circumstances make a physical tour unfeasible.

 These few success stories are testament to the fact that if provided with right kind of guidance and support, we have enough talent in the country to embark upon this phenomenal journey of creating good tech startups which can potentially become forerunners of VR/AR based technology development.
-However, no matter how good job local incubators like Nest I/O, Plan 9 or LUMS Center for Entrepreneurship are doing, a focused effort from Federal Government is needed to uplift and accelerate this process of growth.
-There is good news in this regard as well.
+However, no matter how good a job local incubators like Nest I/O, Plan 9 or LUMS Center for Entrepreneurship are doing, a focused effort/support from the Federal Government is required to uplift and accelerate this process of growth.
+The good news is that this will materialize soon.

-This is just the beginning, NIRF’s management has aggressive plans to focus 10 key technology areas to fund in next 3 years and Virtual/Augmented reality is one of them.
-The Fund intends to give generous support and funding to the startups & researchers who want to work on AR/VR based technologies in order to solve local problems.
-Focus groups consisting of key stakeholders like researchers, startups, mentors and marketers are being created in order to get broader range of information so that effective funding models for future can be created.
-NIRF will also focus on supporting development of local content to be used for Education, Heritage, Archaeology and Tourism so that true benefits of this amazing technology can be extracted.
+This being just the tip of the iceberg, NIRF’s management has aggressive plans to focus 10 key technology areas in terms of funding over the next 3 years and Virtual/Augmented reality is one of them.
+The Fund intends to offer generous support and finances to startups & researchers that aim to work on AR/VR based technologies in order to resolve local problems.
+Focus groups consisting of key stakeholders like researchers, startups, mentors and marketers are being created in order to acquire a broader range of information so that effective funding models for the future can be created.
+NIRF will also focus on supporting development of local content to be used for Education, Heritage, Archaeology and Tourism so that the true benefits of this amazing technology can be reaped.

-There are exciting prospects for Pakistan ahead and with right kind of synergized efforts of public and private sector we can become a key player in the international arena of technology development in virtual & augmented reality.
+There are exciting prospects for Pakistan ahead and with the right kind of synergized efforts from the public and private sectors, we can become a key player in the international arena of AR/VR technology development.
 NIRF is committed to play a pivotal role in that regard and will leave no stone unturned to make that goal a reality.

 Glimpse of future of sports viewing

-In the end, Virtual & Augmented reality and their related technologies have blurred the boundaries between real, surreal and unreal.
-Our oldest dreams of utopian states, heaven and world peace would be realized, all fictional characters would be brought to life and history would be replayed, with we as protagonists in it, all in virtual reality, which might be more real than what we believe to be real today.
-Our kids would accompany Alice on her way to the wonderland and like Alice, they might tell us when they come back.
+Conclusively, Virtual & Augmented reality and allied technologies have blurred the boundaries between reality and fiction.
+Our oldest dreams of utopian states, heaven and world peace would be realized, all fictional characters would be brought to life and history would be re-enacted, with us as protagonists in it, all in virtual reality;this might come across as more real than our own sense of reality..
+Our kids would accompany Alice on her way to Wonderland and like Alice, they might tell us when they come back.